A Young Immigrant Has Mental Illness, And That's Raising His Risk of Being Deported

 "There are thousands of people going through these issues ... and they're in the same situation," José says.
 "They're in the dark, not knowing what to do, where to go, or who to ask for help."

-This story is part of NPR's reporting partnership with Side Effects Public Media, Illinois Public Medica and Kaiser Health News.
+This story is part of NPR's reporting partnership with Side Effects Public Media, Illinois Public Media and Kaiser Health News.
 Christine Herman is a recipient of a Rosalynn Carter fellowship for mental health journalism.
 Follow her on Twitter: @CTHerman